 In 2008, Vera would be selected out of hundreds of applicants to work for Defense Finance and Accounting Service (DFAS), a subdivision within the U.S. Department of Defense, working in their Accounts Payable department until near the end of 2013.
 During their tenure, Vera had some growths, both personally and professionally; they legally changed their name to Vera Didenko in 2011, and led a team for the first time in 2012, as part of a site wide innovation fair.
 Vera was also a co-facilitator for the organization's annual customer service refresher course in 2012.

-When Vera is not tending to their blog, they like to go to Anshe Chesed Fairmount Temple in Beachwood, both to study and to worship.
-Vera is also active, both as a congregant and as a board member, of Chevrei Tikva Chavurah, Northeast Ohio's oldest and most prominent LGBTQ+ Jewish mini-congregation, located within Fairmount Temple.
+When Vera is not tending to their current blog, "Shaker Squared," they like to go to Anshe Chesed Fairmount Temple in Beachwood, both to study and to worship.
 Vera also enjoys travelling, whether it's on public transit, by railway, or driving out into the middle of nowhere.

 Specialized interests: the Rolling Stones, Professional Wrestling, Vintage Game Shows, and Global Current Events